First order corrections to black hole thermodynamics: a simple approach enhanced: Explanation of the simple approach

-The paper is organized as follows.
-First, we provide an explanation of the simple approach using the Schwarzschild and Kerr black holes as examples.
-Next, we focus on the study of asymptotically AdS black holes and demonstrate the condition under which this approach can be directly applied.
-Then, we enhance the approach by incorporating novel elements into it, which expands its applicability to arbitrarily given higher derivative terms.
-Furthermore, we present two examples in order to verify our approach and to illustrate its applications in the extended black hole thermodynamics and the weak gravity conjecture.
-For interested readers, the detailed calculations can be easily repeated using our supplemental Mathematica Notebook.
-We conclude the paper with some final remarks.
+In this paper, we identify the subtlety associated with AdS black holes, i.e., the asymptotic structure of the spacetime, characterized by the effective cosmological constant, could be altered by certain higher derivative terms.
+We demonstrate how to appropriately take this issue into account and then apply the extremization analysis that underlies Refs.\cite{Gubser:1998nz,Caldarelli:1999ar,Landsteiner:1999gb,Reall:2019sah,Xiao:2022auy,Ma:2023qqj}.
+Consequently, precise results can be achieved for all higher derivative terms, which enhances the original framework.
+We shall provide several examples to verify our approach, and further showcase its applications in topics such as extended black hole thermodynamics and weak gravity conjecture (WGC).
+In addition, we reveal a fundamental theoretical framework common to the perturbation theories of black hole thermodynamics, quantum mechanics, and other disciplines.

-\section{Explanation of the Simple Approach}
+\section{Explanation of the simple approach}

-The simple approach was regarded as surprising and miraculous when it was initially observed in Refs.\cite{Gubser:1998nz,Caldarelli:1999ar,Landsteiner:1999gb}.
-However, in recent years, the validity of this approach has been attributed to the extremalization of the original Euclidean action by the unperturbed metric \cite{Reall:2019sah,Ma:2023qqj,Xiao:2022auy,Harlow:2022ich}.
+We make an explanation of the simple approach in this section.
+Actually, the validity of the simple approach was initially observed in Refs.\cite{Gubser:1998nz,Caldarelli:1999ar,Landsteiner:1999gb} as an empirical fact without a good theoretical explanation.
+However, in recent years, such a validity has been attributed to the extremization of the original Euclidean action by the unperturbed metric \cite{Reall:2019sah,Ma:2023qqj,Xiao:2022auy}.